First Exploration with GNU/Linux

 Are you sure you want to continue connecting (yes/no)?

 enter "yes".
-Then enter the user password you told Dockerfile when building the image.
+Then enter the user password in Dockerfile.
 If everything is fine, you will login the container via SSH successfully.

 For Windows users